A Message from the Head of School

 Ms Boughey started her career in London, before moving to the Cayman Islands and then returning to Manchester.
 She has experience teaching both primary and secondary physical education.
 She loves learning and recently completed her Masters in Educational Leadership and Management at the University of Nottingham.

-Ms Boughey is committed to collaborating with other teachers and sharing strategies on how to improve learning experiences for all children.
 Outside of school, she has a passion for sport and fitness and can be found doing a range of different activities including Gaelic football, basketball, golf, skiing, hiking and running.

 Ms Miles has four years of experience teaching Art, Design and Photography in schools in the UK.
 She has a 1st class degree in Decorative Arts where she gained a wide range of skills in a variety of materials, which enables her to encourage pupils to respond to the multidisciplinary nature of Contemporary Fine Art, Craft and Design practice.